 Yes – Yoti is a great tool for helping you with KYC and AML compliance obligations.
 We can provide you with verified data and activity receipts.
-These receipts are automatically added to your Yoti Dashboard and are sufficient for your record keeping requirements.
+These receipts are automatically added to your Yoti Hub and are sufficient for your record keeping requirements.
 The verified attributes a person using Yoti can share with you include name, date of birth, address, photo, gender, nationality, passport details and driving licence details.

 You shouldn't think of Yoti as a fully outsourced solution.
 You will still need to take a risk based approach to KYC.
 If the sector or territory you operate in is considered high risk, or there is a lot of money involved, you might need to obtain more data than Yoti can provide.
 Some jurisdictions or territories may also require additional information.
 You’ll need to check.

 Under UK AML (anti-money laundering) regulations and the EU 4th AML Directive (and the upcoming EU 5th AML Directive) (1):

 - Businesses do not need to see ID documents in their entirety, but rather the verified data Yoti can provide with the person’s consent is sufficient – you don’t need to see the original document.